golgote/applescript-listenbrainz/README.md

 ## how to install

-You can learn how to create a Service here: https://apple.stackexchange.com/questions/100642/how-to-make-an-existing-applescript-file-to-work-as-a-service
+You can learn how to create a Service here: https://apple.stackexchange.com/questions/100642/how-to-make-an-existing-applescript-file-to-work-as-a-service (follow steps 1-3 to get started)

 - Open the Automator app
 - Create an Action